atsid/guides/README.md

 You have two publication options for blog posts:

 1. You can create the post entirely within the post markdown file and submit it as is.
-1. You can publish the post on your own external blog platform and then create a 'partial' post here that links to the full version.
+1. You can publish the post on your own external blog platform and then create a summary post here that links to the full version.

 It's really up to you how you want it posted, we just wanted to leave the option of linking to personal blogs so the content stays a part of your personal online content.
 As for subject matter, please limit the posts to content that is relevant to ATS and appropriate for a public site with our name on it.
 That doesn't mean it needs to be strictly technical though - posts on design, culture, learning, strategy, etc. are all encouraged!